-To use Lutron RadioRA 2 devices in your installation, add the following to your
+To use Lutron RadioRA 2 devices in your installation, you’ll need to first create a username/password in your Lutron programming software.
+Once a telnet username/password has been programmed, add the following to your

 configuration.yaml file using the IP address of your RadioRA 2 main repeater:

-# Example configuration.yaml entry lutron: host: IP_ADDRESS username: lutron password: integration
+# Example configuration.yaml entry lutron: host: IP_ADDRESS username: USERNAME password: PASSWORD

 The login name of the user.
 The user

 lutron always exists, but other users can be added via RadioRA 2 software.